ShamansIT/Data_Analytics_Research_Project/README.md

 ## Imports
 Use pandas for the DataFrame data structure.
 It allows us to investigate CSV files amongst amongst other features!

+## Data preparation
+The purpose of this project is to assess the performance of a supervised machine learning classifier in categorizing the three species of Pygoscelis penguins based on their body measurements.
+Consequently, categorical features that appear to contribute little to the model's effectiveness will be excluded.

 ## Data modeling
 Changing the data type of DataFrames is typically driven by the need for memory efficiency, faster calculations, and suitability for different operations or analytical methods.
 When making decisions about converting data types, you should consider your specific analysis requirements, the nature of the data in each column, and your overall data processing strategy.